Temple architecture (LDS Church): Great Hall

-A flight of eight broad steps led to a landing where two more steps entered three archways.
+A flight of eight broad steps led to a landing, where two more steps entered three archways.
 These archways led to the vestibule, the formal entrance to the temple.
 The archways were approximately 9 ft wide and 21 ft high.

-Two large double doors on the east wall opened to the first floor assembly hall of the lower court, known as the "Great Hall", which occupied the remainder of the floor space east of the vestibule.
-Two doors, one on the north wall and another on the south, opened to the landing of two spiral staircases, one in the northwest corner and the other in the southwest corner, which led to the attic.
-These were the only access points to the rest of the building.
+Two large double doors on the east wall opened to the first-floor assembly hall of the lower court, known as the "Great Hall", which occupied the remainder of the floor space east of the vestibule.
+Two doors—one on the north wall and another on the south—opened to the landing of two spiral staircases (one in the northwest corner and the other in the southwest) which led to the attic.
+These were the only points of access to the rest of the building.
 The room was flanked on either side by seven large, arched windows, with four similar windows along the east wall.
-An arched ceiling spanned some 50 ft in breadth, in the center.
-The floor was stained wood and the walls were painted white.
+An arched ceiling spanned some 50 ft in breadth, in the center of the room.
+The floor was stained wood, and the walls were painted white.

-One report stated that on the east wall of the vestibule was an entablature, similar to the one in the facade, which read in bright gilded letters, "THE HOUSE OF THE LORD – Built by The Church of Jesus Christ of Latter-Day Saints – Commenced April 6th, 1841 – HOLINESS TO THE LORD."
+One report mentioned that on the east wall of the vestibule was an entablature, similar to the one on the facade, which read in bright gilded letters as follows: "THE HOUSE OF THE LORD – Built by The Church of Jesus Christ of Latter-day Saints – Commenced April 6th, 1841 – HOLINESS TO THE LORD."

 At the east and west ends of the hall were two sets of similar pulpits.
-They were arranged with four levels, the top three consisting of a group of three semi-circular stands.
-The lowest level was a drop table which was raised for use in the sacrament.
+These were arranged with four levels, the top three consisting of a group of three semi-circular stands.
+The lowest level was a drop table that was raised for use in the sacrament.
 The pulpits to the east, standing between the windows, were reserved for the Melchizedek Priesthood.
-Written in gilded letters along the arch of the ceiling, above the eastern pulpits, were the words "The Lord Has Seen Our Sacrifice – Come After Us."
-The pulpits to the west end were reserved for the Aaronic Priesthood.
+Written in gilded letters along the arch of the ceiling, above the eastern pulpits, were the following words: "The Lord Has Seen Our Sacrifice – Come After Us."
+The pulpits at the west end were reserved for the Aaronic Priesthood.

 The hall was fitted with enclosed pews with two aisles.
-The room could accommodate up to 3,500 people.
-Because there were pulpits on both ends of the room, the pews had movable backs which could be swung to face either direction, depending on who was presiding – the Melchizedek Priesthood or the Aaronic Priesthood.
+The room could accommodate as many as 3,500 people.
+Because there were pulpits at both ends of the room, the pews had movable backs that could be swung to face either direction, depending on who was presiding—the Melchizedek Priesthood or the Aaronic Priesthood.
 The first floor also included a mezzanine with fourteen small rooms.